tigerfarm/tigtaskrouterworker/README.md

 - Add sales workers ({"skills":["sales"],"contact_uri":"+16505552222"}).
 - Add sales as an IVR option in the Studio flow.
 This will require adding a Split widget and another Enqueue Call widget.
 Click [here](https://www.twilio.com/docs/studio#get-started-with-twilio-studio) for a sample flow with a Split widget.
 - Handle the case where no workers are available and the Workflow times out.
 Create and test a [Studio voicemail](https://www.twilio.com/docs/studio/widget-library#record-voicemail) flow.
 Link it into your Workflow timeout option.
 - Add business hours to your IVR.
-If a caller calls outside of the [business hours](https://www.twilio.com/blog/2018/06/custom-javascript-twilio-functions-code-studio-flows.html), go straight to voicemail.
+If a caller calls outside of the [business hours](https://www.twilio.com/blog/2018/06/custom-javascript-twilio-functions-code-studio-flows.html), put them straight into voicemail.
-- Implement a Twilio Client so that the agents can receive calls on their laptop.
+- Implement a Twilio Client so that agents can receive calls on their laptop.
 Click [here](https://github.com/tigerfarm/OwlClient) for my sample Twilio Client which has more features such as putting callers on hold.

 --------------------------------------------------------------------------------

-## Documentation
+## Documentation for Developers

 ### Local host Implementation using the included NodeJS HTTP Webserver